Catarina Macario

-Macario was a decorated collegiate player in the United States.
-In 2017, she was named "Freshman of the Year" by the TopDrawerSoccer.com and ESPNW Player of the Year.
-In 2018, Macario won the Hermann Trophy, ESPNW Player of the Year, and the TopDrawerSoccer.com National Player of the Year Award.
-In 2019, Macario won the Honda Sports Award and again won the Hermann Trophy.
+Macario played college soccer for the Stanford Cardinal, where she won the 2017 and 2019 national championships and was twice awarded the Hermann Trophy, given to college soccer's best player.
+In 2021, Macario signed with Lyon and won the UEFA Women's Champions League in her first full season.
+She joined Chelsea in 2023.

+Macario made her senior debut for the United States in 2021.
+She won a bronze medal with the team at the Tokyo Olympics later that year.

 Early life

-Macario was born in São Luís, Maranhão, Brazil.
-She started playing football at the age of 4, following the footsteps of her older brother, Steve.
+Macario was born in São Luís, Maranhão, Brazil, to Ana Maria Cantanhede and José Melônio Macário.
+She started playing football at the age of 4, following the footsteps of her older brother, Estevão (known in the U.S. as Steve).
 She started playing in the academy of Flamengo in São Luís.
 She remained there for less than 6 months before switching to the Cruzeiro academy.
-At the age of 7, she moved with the family to Brasilia, the capital of Brazil.
-In Brasilia, Catarina played for the Santos academy, where she remained until she moved to the United States in December 2011.
-In Brazil, Catarina had always played for men's teams and only started playing for a women's team after arriving in the United States.
-In 2011, at the age of 12 and without speaking any English, Macario relocated with her father and brother to San Diego, California in order to pursue her dream of playing soccer.
+At the age of 7, she moved with the family to Brasília, the capital of Brazil.
+In Brasília, Catarina played for the Santos academy, where she remained until she moved to the United States in December 2011.
+In Brazil, Catarina had always played for boys' teams and only started playing for a girls' team after arriving in the United States.
+In 2011, at the age of 12 and without speaking any English, Macario relocated with her father and brother to San Diego, California, in order to pursue her dream of playing soccer.
 Her mother, a doctor, remained in Brazil in order to financially support the family.
 While playing for the San Diego Surf as a youth player, she broke the all-time goalscoring record in the ECNL with 165 goals.

-Stanford University
+College career

 On February 1, 2017, Macario committed to play collegiately for Stanford University.
 In her freshman year in 2017, she played 25 matches, scoring 17 goals and clinching 16 assists.
 As a result of her performance this year she won several awards, including being named "ESPNW Player of the Year", "TopDrawerSoccer.com Freshman of the Year", "Pac-12 Forward of the Year", and "Pac-12 Freshman of the Year".

 In her sophomore year in 2018, Macario scored 14 goals with 8 assists in 19 matches played.
 On December 11, 2018, she received the TopDrawerSoccer.com National Player of the Year Award.
 On January 4, 2019, Macario won the MAC Hermann Trophy, awarded to the nation's top female and male players.
 Additionally, she was named "espnW Player of the Year" and "Pac-12 Forward of the Year" for the second year in a row.

 In her junior year, Macario was the winner of the Honda Sports Award, given to the nation's top female collegiate soccer player.
 She was also awarded the MAC Hermann Trophy a second time, becoming the sixth woman to repeat as winner since the award was established in 1988.

 Stanford won the NCAA Women's College Cup in her freshman and junior years.